dashjoin/platform/dashjoin-docs/docs/developer-reference.md

 * text: card title
 * roles: show container only if user is in one of these roles

+#### page

+The page widget is implicitly present at the root on any platform page.
+It cannot be edited via the layout editor, but changes can be made in Dashjoin Studio.

+* onRender: expression that is evaluated when the page renders in the browser

 ### Form Widgets

 Like containers, form widgets allow adding input elements.
 Every input widget must use a unique name which is in turn